gadgets, to give you a hand :)

 My desk area looks like the sorting station at the post office.
 With small baskets for this, racks for that, pen and pencil holder with enough slots on it to store everything.
 Small drawers for holding all my medications.
 A stack of letter in-boxes and I do mean a stack, with everything from maps, to postal supplies, let's just say it's a good thing we don't live where there are earth quakes or the thing would be on the floor every week.
 But in short, if there is a way to have all the things you use and need, right there within arms reach, do it !

 Pill boxes:Now, lets face it, most of us are on a ton of medications and or take lots of supplements and vitamins.
 Or your like me and do both.
 Now, I found it was very hard to remember to take the dang things.
 Until I remembered a very simple solution, pill boxes.
-I have four of em, count that, 4 of them sitting right here on the desk in front of my face, fully loaded with morning meds, night time meds and the middle one has all the "horse pill" vitamins and herbs in it.
-The 4th one holds my meds I take just before bed, and it lives on my night stand.
+I have four of them.
+Three of them are sitting right here on the desk in front of my face, fully loaded with morning meds, night time meds and the middle one has all the "horse pill" vitamins and herbs in it.
+The 4th one holds the meds that I take just before bed, and it lives on my night stand.

 They are color coded so I know which one is which, as well has have the day of week on em, these simple little things ( coupled with a reminder that pops up on my computer ) keeps me up with them all, even if my memory has fogged out for the day.
 Cost, was around a buck each ! ( they have ones out now that have their own timers and reminders, built in.
 Needless to say of course, they will cost more )